HR digital survey

 Need for HR to engage with senior management on digitisation

-The fact that CEOs are viewed as the drivers of digitisation suggests highly centralised decision-making, meaning that HR needs to actively engage with CEOs.
-Digital investment in the core business is often prioritised, with support functions including HR overlooked by IT teams.
-HR teams must make a clear business case for driving digitisation in their area of responsibility.
+The fact that CEOs are viewed as the drivers of digitization suggests a highly centralized decision-making structure.
+Consequently, this implies that HR needs to actively engage with CEOs.
+Moreover, digital investment in the core business is often prioritized, while support functions—including HR—are frequently overlooked by IT teams.
+Therefore, HR teams must make a clear business case for driving digitization in their area of responsibility.
+Ultimately, this proactive approach can help elevate the role of HR and ensure that it aligns with the overall digital transformation strategy of the organization.

 Need for upskilling HR and employees

 Respondents highlighted that HR departments need more digital reskilling than other functions.
-This suggests that HR is not regarded as a core area in digitalisation programmes across organisations.
-HR teams need upskilling so that technology providers can work with HR teams to transform the function into one that is more digitally enabled.
-Pre-COVID-19, the HR activities that respondents believed would be most affected by digital disruption included recruiting and employer branding, followed by training and development, and then performance management.
-During the crisis there was a shift in perception with training and development becoming the most popular choice, followed by performance management, and then recruiting and employer branding.
+This suggests that HR is not regarded as a core area in digitalization programs across organizations.
+Consequently, HR teams require upskilling so that technology providers can collaborate effectively with them to transform the function into one that is more digitally enabled.
+Prior to COVID-19, the HR activities that respondents believed would be most affected by digital disruption included recruiting and employer branding, followed by training and development, and then performance management.
+However, during the crisis, there was a shift in perception, with training and development becoming the most popular choice, followed by performance management, and then recruiting and employer branding.

 Discussion